FAQ About Washer Care

 Why are my clothes covered in little fuzzy balls?

 - If you are washing synthetic fabrics, the tiny fibers can come loose and clump up in balls.
 These cling to your clothes through the wash cycle.
-Remove them with a lint roller or avoid them by washing smaller loads. 👉Read more here…
+Remove them with a lint roller or avoid them by washing smaller loads.
+More information about it in this article here…

 How much stuff can I put in one load?

 - Fill a top-loading washer until clothes are reach the top of the agitator.
 Fill a front-loading washer by just adding clothes until the compartment is full.
 Never pack clothes in tightly.
 Lay them in loosely.